Chapter 4 – Syllables

 Tonal notes, or svaras, found in ancient Sanskrit texts such as the Vedas, guide chanters to infuse melody and poetic emphasis into the verses.
 The realm of svaras is highly complex.
 Here we introduce the four main svaras, which are found in several of the mantras presented in this course.

-For a crisp presentation of the svaras, watch Swami Tadatmananda’s video:
+For a concise presentation of the svaras, watch Swami Tadatmananda’s

 “Introduction to Vedic Chanting” (time: 0 to 4:25 min.)

-In “Chanting Rules—08—Vedic Swaras (Krishna Yajur Veda),” Ramesh Natarajan discusses swaras at length and explains how to master them.
+In “Chanting Rules—08—Vedic Swaras (Krishna Yajur Veda),” Ramesh Natarajan discusses swaras and gives a technique to master them.

 https://www.youtube.com/watch?v=ZJIH609nNPw&t=1177s